The Structure of the Majorana Clifford Group: Majorana Strings

-While taking the trace of a Majorana string (or any operator that can be expanded in terms of Majorana strings) is straightforward, the lack of a tensor product structure in \eqref{eq:majo_string} means that the Hilbert space has no obvious factorization with regard to the individual mode operators $\chi_i$, and hence no way to take a partial trace.
-Instead one has to adopt the notion of \emph{Majorana (sub-) algebras} \cite{benatti_entanglement_algebraic_quantum_2016}, which we briefly review here due to their importance e.g.\ for analyzing the entanglement and entropy of fermionic subsystems.
+\end{proof} \end{lemma} While taking the trace of a Majorana string (or any operator that can be expanded in terms of Majorana strings) is straightforward, the lack of a tensor product structure in \eqref{eq:majo_string} means that the Hilbert space has no obvious factorization with regard to the individual mode operators $\chi_i$, and hence no way to take a partial trace.
+Instead one has to adopt the notion of \emph{Majorana (sub-) algebras} \cite{benatti_entanglement_algebraic_quantum_2016}.
+We provide the basics of this formalism in Appendix \ref{sec:majorana_algebras} due to its importance e.g.\ for analyzing the entanglement and entropy of fermionic subsystems.